 heart disease or heart rhythm disorder;

-Ritonavir oral solution contains alcohol and should not be used during pregnancy.
+Ritonavir liquid contains alcohol and propylene glycol, and should not be used by pregnant women or premature babies.

 Ritonavir can make birth control pills less effective.
 Ask your doctor about using non hormonal birth control (condom, diaphragm with spermicide) to prevent pregnancy while taking ritonavir.